Jack D. Baker, AIA, FCP

 Jack will definitely share with you that as a child he was a student of art and later a student of design.
 Today he sees himself as a teacher, sharing ideas with young designers and giving them the opportunity to expand beyond their wildest dreams.
 Each day Jack seeks ways to be inspired and is energized by DAG team members and clients alike.

-Jack served two years in the Army with the First Infantry Division and traveled the world as an engineering officer in the US Merchant Marine.
-He is a member of the American Institute of Architects (AIA), Florida Educational Facilities Planning Association (FEFPA), served as a Board Member of the Destin History & Fishing Museum for many years and is a Florida CPTED Practitioner.
+Jack is a member of the American Institute of Architects (AIA), Florida Educational Facilities Planning Association (FEFPA) and is a Founding Member of the Destin History and Fishing Museum.